seanwu-ayr/CourseCatalogRAG/README.md

 ## General Architecture

-The application uses ASGI for the backend and WebSocket for the frontend to enable real-time communication, asynchronous task execution, and chat response streaming capabilities.
+- The application uses ASGI in the backend and WebSockets in the frontend to enable real-time communication, asynchronous task execution, and chat response streaming capabilities.
+- Langchain chatbot is integrated and streamed from `backend/langchain_stream_views.py`